kyma-project/btp-manager/docs/user/02-10-usage.md

----
-title: Use BTP Manager to manage SAP BTP Service Operator
+# Use BTP Manager to manage SAP BTP Service Operator
----

 ## Install BTP Operator

-For instructions on how to install the BTP Operator module, see the [overarching documentation](../../README.md#installation).
+For instructions on how to install the BTP Operator module, see the [overarching documentation](/README.md#installation).

 ## Create and install a Secret